 By Van Bawi Lian | Myanmar junta soldiers’ indiscriminate firing on November 7 at around 8:30 pm in Hakhathar ward, Hakha, left a 60-year-old woman with a non-life-threatening gunshot wound, a relative told The Chin Journal.

-“She was in her house doing household chore when we heard the sound of gunfire.
-A bullet hit her right shoulder.
-We rushed her to the hospital,” said a relative.
+“She was inside the house carrying out household tasks when we suddenly heard the sound of gunfire.
+A bullet struck her right shoulder.
+We promptly transported her to the hospital,” said a relative.

-Some locals believe that intoxicated junta soldiers at the checkpoint released the gunfire, intentionally aiming at the residential area, because similar incidents happened in a nearby village, Hniarlawn, which killed two civilians during the last few months.
+Some locals believe that intoxicated junta soldiers stationed at the checkpoint initiated the gunfire, intentionally aiming at the residential area.
+This suspicion arose because a similar incident occurred in a nearby village named Hniarlawn, where two civilians lost their lives in the past months.

-Meanwhile, sporadic fighting between the Chin National Army-led resistance forces and the Myanmar junta army continued along Hakha-Thantlang road.
+Meanwhile, intermittent clashes persist between the Chin National Army-led resistance forces and the Myanmar junta army along the Hakha-Thantlang road.